amirizalrahmat0799/Spring-cheat-sheet/README.md

-# CorsFilter Introduction
+# Spring Introduction
-CORS Filter is a generic solution for fitting Cross-Origin Resource Sharing (CORS) support to Java web applications.
-CORS is a W3C standard for enabling cross-domain requests from web browsers to servers and web APIs that opt in to handle them.
+The Spring Framework (Spring) is an open-source application framework that provides infrastructure support for developing Java applications.
+One of the most popular Java Enterprise Edition (Java EE) frameworks, Spring helps developers create high performing applications using plain old Java objects (POJOs).

 # Details
-this is boilerplate code to let connection of backend application through frontend application
+this is cheat sheet made to handle nessecary things for development process